duranduran127/CostSort/README.md

-# CostSort
+# ListSort
-Sorts a string of numbers and coverts to a sorted list
+Sorts a string into alphabetical order and puts to the clipboard